Find answers to common questions here, or contact us for anything else.

 Money laundering is carried out by hiding identities.
 The heart of the law is to see through these layers to find out who is behind the funds, and where they came from.

 This means you are required to identify yourself, and show who the ‘controlling mind’ is in the case of what are called artificial persons (companies, Trusts and so on).
 You will sometimes be required to demonstrate where funds came from.

 All of this means the organisation you are dealing with actually ends up holding less information about you than they would normally have to (however they can always access it if there is an compliance reason).
 So it means that your information is shared with fewer people (e.g. administrative staff) and may not be used for inappropriate purposes (such as marketing).

-Taking care of your onboarding and account monitoring requirements.
+Taking care of your onboarding requirements.

 Delivering the reporting and updates you need to meet your governance obligations.